stelligent/jenkins_chef_cookbooks/README.md

 jenkins_chef_cookbooks
 ======================

 A collection of cookbooks used to set up a Jenkins server.
+You can point to this repo with OpsWorks if you want to create a custom Jenkins layer.

 Put this together using berkshelf, since it makes everything way easier.
-If you need to update the cookbooks, it's simple enough:
+If you need to update the cookbooks,it's simple enough; just add the new dependency to Berksfile, and then run these commands:

 ```
 gem install berkshelf